 It helps to ask yourself questions like:

 Form an idea of your typical user in your head and try to target specially to him.
-Put yourself in his shows.
+Put yourself in his shoes.
 What would you respond to, based on what you know about your traffic?
 This first segmentation will help a great deal.

 There are two schools of thoughts concerning which countries you should choose to promote.
 Some say tier-1 (T1) countries (such as US, UK, Canada and Australia) are too competitive.
 But, for new affiliates approaching Media Buying for the first time — it may very well be better off starting with tier-2 (T2) countries (such as France, Germany, Brazil, and others) that will get results even with lower traffic.